 Best time to visit Palm Springs

 Like the rest of California, Palm Springs is a year-round destination.
-May to September are the hottest months, with temperatures often extending into the 40°Cs.
-The area hosts many festivals and sporting events throughout the year, for example Coachella in April, which you may wish to avoid as it attracts a huge influx of people.
+May to September are the hottest months, with temperatures often extending above 100°F. The area hosts many festivals and sporting events throughout the year, for example Coachella in April, which you may wish to avoid as it attracts a huge influx of people.

 Map of Palm Springs

 - San Diego 85 miles away